ianthetechie/SwiftCGI/README.md

 # SwiftCGI
-An FCGI microframework in Swift
+An object-functional microframework for developing FCGI applications in Swift

 ## About
 Well, the title pretty much says it all.
 This is a microframework (no, I'm not writing the next Django or Rails),